nsip/otf-util/README.md

 # otf-util

-shared lib from each internal util in otf-reader, otf-align, otf-level
+Shared libs from each internal util of otf-reader, otf-align, otf-level